jdtechsol/range-slider-card/README.md

 ## 🚀 Features
 ✅ **Dual Value Control** – Adjust two `input_number` values with a single slider.
 ✅ **Custom Ranges** – Define your own minimum and maximum value limits.
-✅ **User-Friendly UI** – Smooth and intuitive interaction.
-✅ **Fully Configurable** – Easy to customize and integrate into your Lovelace dashboard.

 ## 📌 Installation